How to Easily Create a Product via GraphQL

 What we are looking at is a form with the following Polaris components:

-that will only be visible when our product is successfuly created (lines 36-47
+Bannerthat will only be visible when our product is successfuly created (lines 36-47), and - A submission

-) - As cherry on top, a
+Buttonthat submits the form (lines 54 - 59) - As cherry on top, a

 We also observe the following: